0xLiyo/IPScanner-Professional/README.md

 ## 📊 Scan Analysis

-Each target can include information such as:
+Each scan result can contain:

 * IP address
 * Port